Cutleaf Evergreen Blackberry

 ID Characteristics

-Flowers: Cutleaf Evergreen Blackberry flowers form in clusters of 5 to 20.
-Each flower has 5 petals and 5 sepals and is three-lobed.
-Flower colour ranges from white to dark pink.
+Flowers: Occur in clusters of 5 to 20.
+Each flower has 5 petals and 5 sepals, is 3-lobed and is white to dark pink.

-Stems: Upright to arched, canes are angled, branched and have curved prickles.
-Canes are biennial and can root along the stems and the tips.
+Stems: Upright to arched; canes are angled, branched and have curved prickles.
+Canes are biennial and can root along the stems and tips.
+Cutleaf Evergreen Blackberry shrubs can be up to 4 m tall, with individual canes reaching up to 10 m long.

-Leaves: Medium to dark green, hairy underside and are made up of 5 leaflets that are deeply divided and look lobed with toothy margins.
+Leaves: Are medium to dark green, composed of 5 leaflets that are deeply divided and look lobed with toothy margins.
 The leaves have hairy undersides.

 Similar Species